sportdb/sport.db/parser/NOTES.md

 ## todos

+- [ ]  use "old" tokenizer pattern match
+         and 1) change  text vs text  to  team vs team and 2) change  text minute   to  player minute!!!!

 - [ ]  split parser into def sections (e.g. group def/rouund def)
            and  body - why? why not?

+- [ ]   merge o.g. and pen. into goal_minutes regex
+          AND handle in tokenizer (as one terminal) - why? why not?

 - [ ]   rework minutes rule;
         break into goal_minutes and "classic" minutes (for reuse),